opcaic/docs/dev/server-arch.rst

 Server component
 ================

-The overall architecture of the server component is divided into following parts, with listing of the source code projects which belong to it.
-Some projects contain logic that is shared with the worker component.
+The overall architecture of the server component follows the *clean architecture* practice.
+Projects are grouped by purpose into several groups with clearly defined allowed dependencies.
+The groups are listed below.
+Note that some of the projects are shared with the worker component.

 :Domain:
    Defines types and classes which are used throughout the server component.